Physical Therapy Guide to Hip Osteoarthritis

 - Using an assistive device if appropriate (canes, walkers, braces, specific types of footwear, or orthotics).
 Your physical therapist can help determine which devices are best for your condition and goals.

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat hip osteoarthritis and people with hip replacements.
-However, you may want to consider:
+Physical therapists in the United States are prepared through education, clinical training, and experience to treat various conditions such as hip OA.
+When seeking a provider, you may want to consider:

-- A physical therapist who is experienced in treating people with hip osteoarthritis and people who have had hip replacement surgery.
-Some physical therapists have a practice with an orthopedic focus.
+- A physical therapist who is experienced in working with people with hip OA, or those who have had hip replacement surgery.
+Some physical therapists have a practice with a geriatric or orthopedic focus.

-- A physical therapist who is a board-certified orthopaedic clinical specialist.
-This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in geriatric or orthopedic physical therapy.
+This physical therapist has demonstrated advanced knowledge, experience, and skills that may apply to your condition.